 Another great quinoa recipe that cooks this grain with some strawberry jam for an ultimately sweet and fruity taste.

-Healthy and super flavorful, this quinoa bowl will give you a nice protein nudge to wake you up and get your going.
+Healthy and super flavorful, this quinoa bowl will give you a nice protein nudge for the day.

 Per Serving: